awsdocs/amazon-guardduty-user-guide/doc_source/invite-members.md

 Type: String

 **message**
-The invitation message that you want to send to the accounts that you invite to GuardDuty as members\.
+The invitation message that gets sent to the accounts that you want to invite to GuardDuty as members\.
 Type: String
+Required: No

+**disableEmailNotification**
+Specifies whether an email notification is sent to the accounts that you want to invite to GuardDuty as members\.
+When set to 'True', email notification is not sent to the invitees\.
+Type: Boolean
 Required: No

 ## Response Syntax<a name="invite-members-response-syntax"></a>